-The director of Facilities works closely with Campus Security to consider safety in the maintenance of district facilities.
-Officers perform building, lighting, and parking lot safety inspections as necessary and report any problems to the facilities department for correction.
+The Director of Facilities works closely with Campus Safety to consider safety in the maintenance of district facilities.
+Officers perform building, lighting, and parking lot safety inspections as necessary and report any problems to the Facilities Department for correction.

 In accordance with Public Law 101-226 Drug-Free Schools and Community Act Amendment of 1989, the Board of Trustees of Mt.
 San Jacinto College District prohibits the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees on district property or as part of any district-sanctioned activity.
 Any student or employee in violation of this policy is subject to disciplinary action up to and including expulsion from the college or termination from employment from violations of the standards of conduct.

 The possession, use and sale of alcoholic beverages by anyone on district property is a violation of the California Business and Professions Code 25608 and a violation of the student of conduct and employment standards and policies.
 The use, sale or possession of any illegal drug is a violation of state law and any person found in violation may be subject to arrest by federal, state, local or campus law enforcement authorities.
 Criminal prosecution is separate from any administrative discipline that may be imposed by Mt.
-San Jacinto Community College District (Health & safety Code 11357, 11377).
+San Jacinto Community College District (Health & Safety Code 11350, 11357, 11377, 11550).

 SEXUAL ASSAULT ON CAMPUS:

 Mt.
 San Jacinto Community College District is committed to creating and maintaining an environment that promotes safety and mutual respect of all members of the campus community.
 Mt.
 San Jacinto Community College District is further committed to doing everything in its power to prevent rapes or sexual assaults, to apprehend assailants, and to provide compassionate services to students or staff who are victims of rape or sexual assault.
-Report the rape or sexual assault to Campus Security, ext.
+Report the rape or sexual assault to the Riverside County Sheriff's Department at 951 776-1099 or Campus Safety at ext.
 7777 from any campus; you may also call 911.
 Campus officials will assist you in contacting law enforcement or seeking medial treatment.
 You will be advised of counseling, mental health options that exist and of the willingness of campus officials to assist you.